joetjo/jopLauncher/README.md

 # Enhancement To be done

-- on new game detection add it in the hostory list to allorw edit properties without restarting the game
 - game associated to platform should not start if platform is not started based on a flag by platform ( steam start automatically for example )
 - add a way to disable the running mode if not supported.
 - add a way to add a specific process that do not map the pattern
 - platform starter --> horizontal panel at the bottom of active platfom with all not started platform
-- python fake exe that display just 1st parameter to test ( normal launch / launcher ) - GUI with just a label
 - add pagination for all sessions
 - packaging icons / images
-- ui preference ( use GHSetup )
 - separate storage in multiple files
 - on storage migration, save à backup of the file before
 - menu to start companion app